Illumina/strelka/src/c++/lib/README.txt

 common:
 general utility functions from CASAVA/Grouper/Isaac

+errorAnalysis:
+shared libraries for utilities that estimate sequence artifact rates form data, used for various forms of model parameter estimation

 htsapi:
 various c++ wrapper objects built on top of samtools/htslib and other utilities for standard genomic indexed file formats